giovanizanetti/MY-VIRTUAL-RECIPE-BOOK/README.md

 ## Goals for this project:

-I am creating a cookbook with is fetching some recipes from the Spoonacular API.
+I am creating a cookbook which is fetching some recipes from the Spoonacular API.
-The user can save, modify and, write their recipes with an upload image feature.
+The user can save, modify and, write their recipes with upload image feature.
 In this project, I am practising: React/Redux, CRUD app with firebase, authentication & using an external API, GIT and PR's.